sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.1-ECS/README.md

 }
 ```

 Note the `conversionSystem.CreateAdditionalEntity` calls.
-You might intuitively think you should create additional entities via `dstManager.CreateEntity`, but inside a `IConvertGameObjectToEntity` script you must use `CreateAdditionalEntity` and pass in the converting GameObject for it to work properly.
+You might intuitively think you should create additional entities via `dstManager.CreateEntity`, but inside an `IConvertGameObjectToEntity` script you must use `CreateAdditionalEntity` and pass in the converting GameObject for it to work properly.

 This is a nice and straightforward way to create entities using the [ConversionSystem](https://docs.unity3d.com/Packages/com.unity.entities@0.5/manual/gp_overview.html#gameobject-conversion).
 I didn't do it in this case, but this also makes it really easy to add values in the inspector that you can use to customize entity creation (ie: Change colors, or create more or less entities).

 ## Movement

-For the non-player entities movement is handles by the `MoveLeftSystem`, which iterates over all entities with a `MoveLeft` component and a `Position`:
+For the non-player entities movement is handled by the `MoveLeftSystem`, which iterates over all entities with a `MoveLeft` component and a `Position`:

 ###### MoveLeftSystem
 ```